 6. List at least one limitation of the study and explain.
 There is no perfect experiment (Ruxton, 2018) or synthesis (Kotiaho & Tomkins, 2002).
 Critically reading the study associated with the challenge can mean the difference between success and failure of a derived management solution that otherwise follows all other rules presented.
-A clearly written analysis of causation and correlation in our papers will help avoid fatal missteps in readership and will ensure effective framing of expected outcomes, including environmental interventions for conservationists.
-We are proposing a change here from the typical and formulaic norm in scientific writing wherein many papers end with a call for additional research on that specific topic.
-Instead, consider providing a specific statement of the relative strength of evidence and gaps in the research.
+A clearly written analysis of causation and correlation in our papers will help avoid fatal missteps in readership and will ensure effective framing of expected outcomes, including environmental interventions for managers.
+We are proposing a change from the norm in scientific writing wherein many papers end with a call for additional research on that specific topic.
+Provide a specific statement of the relative strength of evidence and gaps in the research.
 Be truthful and transparent.
 Describe the extent that these findings can be generalized.
 These statements will provide a future direction for additional research and for appropriate decision making.
-Make it easy for end-users to know when not to implement the findings of a specific study.
 This rule is not based on evidence but on preference.
-For instance, a statement that additional research is needed in some general form neither inspires nor directs the reader where to consider novel applications.
-An admission that certain findings are directly relevant to this particular species (and not others) generates both a clear sense how to implement this specific discovery (i.e. this biocontrol works for this species) and spotlights a path forward (i.e. we need to test the method on related species or other functionally similar invasive species).
-There are many great examples of this rule in action once you are cognizant of the nuances in how limitations can be stated.

 7. Explore the benefits of minimal intervention for stakeholders.
 Resources are limiting, and, at times, the business-as-usual model can provide a guide to intervention for some environmental management challenges (Ferguson, 2015; Mosnier et al., 2017).
 At the minimum, exploration of a hope-for-the-best strategy or minimal intervention is critical due to cost limitations.
 Business-as-usual models can also provide an economic mechanism to value ecosystems services (Fu et al., 2018; Karttunen et al., 2018), and while this is not without debate, this can expand the range of invested stakeholders and potential investors in a solution for a particular challenge.
-A best- and worst-case scenario analysis is also a frequent need for many environmental challenges as the inertia of the socio-political structures that we use limits our ability to quickly manage people and resources.
 The best and worst-case scenarios are not always clear or equal between strategies or in severity, but navigating the likelihood of these implications can provide perspective to researchers and stakeholders.
 There is a boundary to using this rule to bridge an evidence-implementation gap—some studies are not amenable to costing because we have not developed the valuation framework or do not yet have the means to implement a solution even if we understand the biology or ecology of a system.